Human remains found in open field in Gallia County

+For a more recent report on the human remains, follow this link.

-GALLIA CO., OH (WOWK) — Gallia County Sheriff Matt Champlin says human remains were found in an open field in Raccoon Township, Ohio, on Saturday.
+GALLIA COUNTY, Ohio (WOWK) — Gallia County Sheriff Matt Champlin says human remains were found in an open field in Raccoon Township, Ohio, on Saturday.

 A person walking near Mt.
 Carmel Road saw the remains and called Gallia County 911, Sheriff Champlin states.